 - Cost: Generally speaking, white fillings are more expensive than silver fillings; however, depending on the coverage, dental insurance may cover them.

-Ultimately, you should speak with a dentist near you before deciding on the sort of filling you want.
+Ultimately, you should speak with a dentist before deciding on the sort of filling you want.
 They will assess your smile and be able to suggest the best course of action based on your specific needs.

 Come See Us Today!